datalayer/examples/README.md

 jupyter lab
 ```

-Alternatively, you can just install the `datalayer-run` package in your existing environment with `pip install datalayer-run` (this will install JupyterLab version 4.0.3).
+Alternatively, you can just install the `jupyter-kernels` package in your existing environment with `pip install jupyter-kernels` (this will install JupyterLab version 4.0.10).

 Read the [documentation website](https://docs.datalayer.run/docs) to know more how to scale your local notebooks to the cloud.